 If you or a loved one has a neurological condition – or you’re experiencing unexplained symptoms – you may feel anxious and overwhelmed.
 At Lehigh Valley Health Network (LVHN), our team understands.
 We work with you to get you a prompt diagnosis and the right treatment for your needs.

-Our team of board-certified neurologists has years of experience diagnosing and treating patients with neurological conditions.
+Our team of board-certified neurologists have years of experience diagnosing and treating patients with neurological conditions.
 Many of our neurologists have fellowship training in neurological specialties, giving them a high level of skill and knowledge in the field.

 What is neurology?

 Neurology is the medical field that deals with all conditions and diseases of the nervous system, which includes: